-(3) An employee unsure of the applicability of any of these procedures may consult with the office of the controller or the office of contract compliance.
+(F) Use of university resources.
+University resources are to be used only in the

+interest of the university.
+Employees may not use university resources,

+facilities, personnel, equipment or confidential information, as part of their outside consulting activities or for any other non-university purpose.

+(G) Disclosure requirements.

-(4) Employees are also expected, as soon as possible, to disclose to their department head any of the following:
+(1) Employees are required, as soon as possible, to disclose to their department head any of the following:

-(a) Any employment at the university in addition to primary employment (i.e., part-time teaching position, etc.);
+(a) Any employment at the university in addition to primary employment (i.e., part-time teaching position, etc.).

-(b) Outside employment;
+(b) Outside employment.

-(c) Other interests or activities that require commitments of time that may interfere with meeting university obligations;
+(c) Other interests or activities that require commitments of time that may interfere with meeting university obligations.

-(d) Use of supplies, equipment, or university resources for non- university purposes;
+(d) Use of supplies, equipment, or university resources for non- university purposes.

-(e) Receipt of gifts or entertainment of more than nominal value from suppliers of goods or services;
+(e) Receipt of gifts or entertainment of more than nominal value from suppliers of goods or services.

-(f) Receipt of gifts or entertainment of more than nominal value from persons associated or seeking association with the university; or
+(f) Receipt of gifts or entertainment of more than nominal value from persons associated or seeking association with the university.

 (g) Use of confidential or privileged information acquired in the course of employment at the university for non- university purposes.

-(5) Department head will review the disclosed information to determine whether a conflict of interest, the appearance of a conflict of interest, or the potential for a conflict of interest exists.
-If the department head is uncertain as to whether a specific situation constitutes a conflict of interest, they shall consult with their superior.
+(2) The appropriate department head will review the disclosed information to determine whether a conflict of interest or commitment , the appearance of a conflict , or the potential for a conflict exists.
+If the department head is uncertain as to whether a specific situation constitutes a conflict of interest, they will consult with their supervisor.

-(6) If it is determined that a conflict of interest, the appearance of a conflict of interest, or the potential for a conflict of interest does exist, the department head and employee will together develop a written statement of action to manage, reduce, or eliminate the conflict situation.
-If the statement is mutually agreed upon, a copy will be submitted to the next highest level of authority.
+(3) If it is determined that a conflict of interest, the appearance of a conflict of interest, or the potential for a conflict of interest does exist, the department head and employee will together develop a written statement of action to protect the university by managing, reducing, or eliminating the conflict situation.
+If the statement is mutually agreed upon, a copy will be submitted to the next highest level of authority for approval.

-(7) If the department head and employee cannot mutually agree upon a statement of action, the situation will be referred to the appropriate dean/executive director or vice president for final determination.
+(4) If the department head and employee cannot mutually agree upon a statement of action, or if the statement of action is not approved by the next highest level of authority, the situation will be referred to the appropriate dean/executive director or vice president for final determination.

+(5) An employee unsure of the applicability of this policy should consult with the office of the controller or the office of contract compliance.

+(H) Policy violations.
+Violations of this policy, including failure to disclosure required information or the knowing submission of an incomplete, erroneous or misleading “Conflict of Interest Certification Form” may result in discipline up to and including termination in accordance with applicable disciplinary policies and collective bargaining agreements.